cooljoseph1/SRC-Conference/README.txt

-"These are the slides I used for my presentation at the BYU student research conference on inverse limits over the Hawaiian Earring."
+These are the slides I used for my presentation at the BYU student research conference on inverse limits over the Hawaiian Earring.